socketio/socket.io-p2p/README.md

 });
 ```

+If you're not using browserify, then use the included standalone file `socketiop2p.min.js`.
+This exports a `P2P` constructor on `window`.

 On the server, use the [socket.io-p2p-server](https://github.com/tomcartwrightuk/socket.io-p2p-server) to take care of signalling.
 All clients who support WebRTC data connections will exchange signalling data via the default `/` namespace.

 ```js